adityasharma7/js-roadmap/README.md

   c.
 Print “List has a prime no” if there is a prime no in it
   d.
 Remove duplicate values from the list ()
 Note: Use loops for above problems
+6. What will be the output for below code:
+  a. typeof undefined
+  b. typeof null

 ### JS Module 2: